Singing for Lung Health Workshops

 Amanda, Festival Director

 Have you always fancied trying singing, but not had the confidence to join a local group?
 Do you have a respiratory condition or are you recovering from Covid-19?
 Are you feeling Social isolated in these uncertain times?
-If any of the above apply to you, or if you are curious to learn more about Singing For Lung Health and Well-being, then join Rachel for our pilot workshop sessions via Zoom starting on Tuesday 5th January at 12.15pm.
+If any of the above apply to you, or if you are curious to learn more about Singing For Lung Health and Well-being, then join Rachel on Tuesdays at 12.15pm

 Whilst we cannot sing ‘together’ we can use our other senses to feel connected in song with me.